 - Final Steps: Once you have been fingerprinted, you will receive either a letter asking for additional information (called a Request for Evidence) or a final decision.
-Most applicants receive a final decision 6-8 months from the date they apply.
+Most INITIAL applicants receive a final decision 6-8 months from the date they apply.

 LIST OF DOCUMENTS:Start collecting supporting documents for your application – the more organized you are, the easier the process will be!

 - Birth Certificate